Engrgit/Engrgit/README.md

   * ✨ I serve as a visioner at Gamol Studio, a game platform  for developing AI applications in Africa.
   * ✍ I [blog](https://ibrahimgbadegesin.blogspot.com/) about my experience about robotics and AI in general from the African perspective.
   * 🌍 Ask me about tech innovation in Africa.
-  * 😎 Fun fact: I love fussing my culture and art into my tech solutions. 🤔 my wierd repo names are cool in my world ☺
+  * 😎 Fun fact: I love fussing my culture into my tech solutions. 🤔my repo names are yoruba driven ☺

 I'm best reached via email.
 I'm always open to interesting conversations and collaboration.